Charles Hahn

+Biography

 He was the only son of Theophilus Sigmund Hahn and Helen Maxfield Hahn (née Walters), and grew up in the village of Headley in Hampshire.
 He was educated at Charterhouse and Pembroke College, Oxford, acquiring a B.A. in 1892 and an M.A. in 1895.
 After Oxford, he embarked on a career in the ministry and trained at the Leeds Clergy School in 1892-93.
 He was ordained a deacon in 1893 and a priest in 1894.
 He served curacies in Sydenham, Bradford, Almondbury and Barnsley between 1894 and 1907 and became Vicar of Dewsbury Moor in 1907.

 In 1908, he moved to the Diocese of Zululand in the Colony of Natal (Natal Province from 1910), South Africa, where he served nine years as a missionary.
 After a year as curate of Etalaneni, he became priest-in-charge of the Inhlwati (’Nhlwati) Mission station.
 He lived in Nongoma, the largest town in his territory, and spent much time on the road to other areas.
 He was appointed a canon of St Peter's Cathedral, Vryheid, in 1912 and Archdeacon of Eshowe in 1913.
 In 1916, he was appointed priest-in-charge of Empangeni while retaining his responsibilities in Inhlwati.

 He went to England in 1917 to offer his services in the war effort.
 He was briefly Vicar of Pontefract, but a severe attack of malaria limited his effective time there.
 In November 1917, in response to the anti-German sentiment in the country, he changed his name from Hahn to Headley, the name of the village where he grew up.
 (His Hahn ancestor went to England from Germany in the 18th century and all his other forebears were English.)
 He went to France in March 1918 as an army chaplain and returned to England in early 1919.